 4 Information needed by 30 November: course code, course title, course co-ordinator, estimated student numbers, up to three key items highlighted

 5 Contact time should be laid out in course handbooks at the start of every course and relates to both asynchronous and synchronous teaching activities

 - Course Design

-- There will be no in-person lectures on campus in the first half-session.
+- There will be no in-person lectures on campus.